eroko/DLsite-Renamer/README.md

 **User defined template**: Please modify the "config.json" to custom your "type" and "to" replace rule, or use default template

-The work code prefix meaning
+The work code prefix meaning:
 RJxxxxxx => ASMR/Music
-BJxxxxxx => Dojin/Manga
+BJxxxxxx => Doujin/Comic
 VJxxxxxx => Game

 E.g,